Why Diversity Matters

 The ratio of male to female faculty at Bethel University Minnesota is above average.

-About 79.9% of the students attending Bethel University Minnesota come from within Minnesota.
-This puts Bethel University Minnesota's level of geographic diversity on par with the national average and gives it a national geographic diversity ranking of #1,072.
+About 78.8% of the students attending Bethel University Minnesota come from within Minnesota.
+Bethel University Minnesota's rating of #889 makes it above average in this factor.

 Learn About Nationwide Geographic Diversity